Gabriele-tomai00/Esse3FAKE/README.md

 7. **Punycode**:
      I used the Punycode tool to create an email domain that closely resembles the real one but is actually different (it’s a domain that could theoretically be purchased and used on the internet).
 Punycode is an encoding system used to represent domain names containing non-ASCII characters.
 It allows the representation of international characters within the Domain Name System (DNS), which originally supports only ASCII characters (Latin letters without accents, numbers, and hyphens).
 Punycode converts a domain name containing Unicode characters (such as accented letters, Chinese characters, Arabic, etc.) into a string of ASCII characters.
 This is done so that the domain name can be managed by existing DNS servers.
      In my case, I used Punycode to deceive users with `unıts.local` (which should be `units.local`).
 The first i is actually a character that does not belong to the Latin alphabet.
-The correct Punycode representation of the string is `xn--unts-2pa.local`.
+The correct Punycode representation of the string is `xn--unts-mza.local`.

 ![units_true_VS_punycode](images/units_true_VS_punycode.png)